Zeratoxx/typst-polylux-theme-frankenstein/theme/frankenstein.typ

   // What to show as the "hero" or background image on title slides. `auto` means
   // the theme's default background (auto, content, none).
   hero: auto,
-  // What to show in the header ("progress", "progress+location", "short-info", content, none).
+  // What to show in the header ("progress", "progress+location", "short-info-top", "short-info-bottom", content, none).
   header: "progress+location",
-  // What to show in the footer ("progress", "progress+location", "short-info", content, none).
+  // What to show in the footer ("progress", "progress+location", "short-info-top", "short-info-bottom", content, none).
-  footer: "short-info",
+  footer: "short-info-bottom",
   // Title background color.
   title-hero-color: _frankenstein-palette.secondary-800,
   // Title text style.